Walsh-Floquet Theory of Periodic Kick Drives: Inverse-Frequency Expansion in the Walsh basis

 where $W_a(t)$ is the Walsh function labelled with sequency.
-In this case, a BCH-type expansion involves several steps due to the frequent flipping of $W_{13}(t)$ (Fig.~\ref{fig:serieserror}~(a)).
-However, using the Walsh expansion and the relevant coefficients, one can easily calculate the relevant first order correction to be
+Due to the frequent flipping of $W_{13}(t)$ (Fig.~\ref{fig:serieserror}(a)), a BCH-type expansion involves several steps.
+However, from a single commutator in the Walsh expansion, we find the relevant first order correction to be

-We numerically show the validity of this analytical result by calculating the full evolution, $H_F$, and studying the scaling with frequency $\omega=2\pi/T$ once we have subtracted off terms calculated from the series.
-If we subtract off the correct zero order contribution $H_\text{eff}^{(0)}\sim\mathcal{O}(\omega^0)$ (shown in blue in Fig.~\ref{fig:serieserror}~(a)), then the dominant remaining omega scaling is $\omega^{-1}$.
-If the correct first order term, $H_\text{eff}^{(1)} \sim \mathcal{O}(\omega^{-1})$, is also removed (shown in orange in Fig.~\ref{fig:serieserror}~(a)), then the dominant scaling should be decreased in power to $\omega^{-2}$.
-On a log-log plot, the power law dependence of the remaining dominant contribution in the series is a linear trend, and the slope of the lines being in agreement with the predicted $\omega$ scaling demonstrates that Eq.~\eqref{eqn:complicateddrive} is correct.
-This example illustrates how the Walsh expansion can prove useful in analyzing complex digital drives.
+We validate this result by numerically calculating the full evolution, $H_F$, and studying the scaling with frequency $\omega=2\pi/T$ after subtracting off terms calculated from the series.
+Removing the zero order contribution, $H_\text{eff}^{(0)}\sim\mathcal{O}(\omega^0)$ (shown in blue in Fig.~\ref{fig:serieserror}(a)), means the dominant omega scaling is $\omega^{-1}$.
+Also removing the correct first order term, $H_\text{eff}^{(1)} \sim \mathcal{O}(\omega^{-1})$ (shown in orange in Fig.~\ref{fig:serieserror}(a)), gives a dominant scaling of $\omega^{-2}$.
+On a log-log plot, the power law dependence of the remaining dominant contribution in the series is a linear trend, and the slopes are in agreement with the predicted $\omega$ scaling demonstrates that Eq.~\eqref{eqn:complicateddrive} is correct.